 If you are surrendering a REAL ID from a REAL ID-compliant state, you must go through the steps of providing the SCDMV with the required documentation to receive a South Carolina REAL ID.

-You must visit an SCDMV branch and bring all of the following types of documents that prove your identity:
+You must visit an SCDMV branch and bring all of the following information and types of documents that prove your identity:

 If you've been convicted of a crime listed in SC Code Section 23-3-430, you must register with your county sheriff's office within three days of moving to this state.